Helping Animals in Need

 Needs

 We continue to work toward our goal of low cost spay and neuter clinics for residents of Hood County and surrounding areas.
-We have no interest from a veterinarian willing to provide their services so we are hoping to raise money to hire one for clinics.
+We are struggling to find a veterinarian willing to provide their services so we are hoping to raise money to hire one for clinics.
 We also need financial donations to buy the equipment and supplies.

 Through monetary donations we are also able to continue our low cost/free vaccination clinics in disadvantaged communities run by volunteers.